qingguo666/qingguo666.github.io/index.md

 <img src="image/myphoto.png" width="300px"/>

-I am Qing Guo, currently the fourth-year Ph.D. student in the Department of Statistics at Virginia Tech (VT), under the supervision of Professor <a href="https://xwdeng80.github.io" style="color:blue"><u>Xinwei Deng</u></a>.
+I am Qing Guo, currently the fifth-year Ph.D. student in the Department of Statistics at Virginia Tech (VT), under the supervision of Professor <a href="https://xwdeng80.github.io" style="color:blue"><u>Xinwei Deng</u></a>.
 I am also a memeber of VT Statistics and Artificial Intelligence Laboratory <a href="https://www.sail.stat.vt.edu/" style="color:blue"><u>(VT-SAIL)</u></a>.
 <br />